Skip to main content

 Possible side effects of chemotherapy

-Chemo drugs can affect other cells in the body that are dividing quickly, which can lead to side effects.
+Chemo drugs affect cells that grow fast.
+While cancer cells grow fast, other healthy cells in the body do too—for example blood-forming cells, hair cells, and cells that make up the lining of our gut.
+Damage caused by these drugs to fast-growing healthy cells results in side effects.
 The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.

 General side effects of chemo